Dr Simon Crook

 Previously, Simon helped the University of Sydney develop multimedia resources for HSC Physics (alongside Derek Muller of Veritasium fame).
 Simon is now Honorary Associate of the School of Physics at The University of Sydney, helping the university support high schools with the new HSC Physics syllabus and liaise with authorities such as NESA.
 He is also a reviewer of four international science education journals.

 Simon has presented at several national and international conferences on many aspects of science education and educational technology.
 Many of his presentations and resources can be found on his previous blog.
 Further details are also available on his LinkedIn profile.

-A father of 2 young boys (the oldest of whom is starting Kindergarten), Simon is passionate about science and technology education from preschool to tertiary.
+A father of 2 young boys, Simon is passionate about science and technology education from preschool to tertiary.

 Simon is very keen to collaborate with educators, researchers, parents, administrators and science and technology organisations from all sectors.
-If you would like to make contact, please visit the contact page.
+If you would like to start a conversation, please visit the contact page.